domme0711/icingaweb2-module-perfdatagraphs/doc/03-Configuration.md

 ## Custom Variables

-Icinag 2 Custom Variables can be used to modify the rendering of graphs.
+Icinga 2 Custom Variables can be used to modify the rendering of graphs.

-The custom variables `perfdatagraphs_metrics` is used to modify a specific graph:
+The custom variables `perfdatagraphs_metrics (dictionary)` is used to modify a specific graph:

 - `unit`, unit of this metric that should be displayed
 - `fill`, color of the inside of the graph
 - `stroke` color of the line of the graph

-The variable `perfdatagraphs_metrics` is a dictionary, its keys are the name of the metric you want to modify.
+The variable `perfdatagraphs_metrics (bool)` is a dictionary, its keys are the name of the metric you want to modify.
 Examples:

 ```